Delzant type theorem for torus-equivariantly embedded toric hypersurfaces: Review of Torus-equivariantly Embedded Toric Manifolds

-\begin{remark} The rank of the Jacobian matrix $Df^{\lambda}$ of $f^{\lambda}$ might be equal to zero at some points in the toric diviors.
-In particular, $\overline{C(V)}$ might have a singularity at some points in the toric diviors. \end{remark}
+\begin{remark} The rank of the Jacobian matrix $Df^{\lambda}$ of $f^{\lambda}$ might be equal to zero at some points in the toric divisors.
+In particular, $\overline{C(V)}$ might have a singularity at some points in the toric divisors. \end{remark}